Lundalogik/LimeBootstrapAppStore/infotile/README.md

 </div>
 ```

-Create a VBA module called "InfoTile" and add the VBA from the folder "install/InfoTile"
+Create a VBA module called "InfoTile" and add the VBA from the folder "install/InfoTile" (drag n drop of the .bas file works well)

 ##Setup
 The app takes a config with the following parameters